-Meeting Date Key Discussion Items Action Items September 7, 2022 Discussion regarding Region 11 RFPG Technical Consultants work and schedule.
-Discussion and possible action approving the list of Flood Management Evaluations (FMEs) for Task 12.
-No action was taken on this item.
-July 27, 2022 Review and approval of Draft Flood Plan Approval of Draft Flood Plan.
-June 29, 2022 Update on Guadalupe RFPG technical consultant work and schedule Discussion and possible action approving flood mitigation actions of Guadalupe RFP Discussion and possible action approving Chapters 2-5, 6b, and 7-9 Approval of Chapters 2-5, 6b, and 7-9.
-Approval of flood mitigation actions.
-June 1, 2022 Update on Guadalupe RFPG technical consultant work and schedule Discussion and possible action approving flood mitigation actions of the Guadalupe RFP Approval of flood mitigation actions.
-May 10, 2022 Update on Guadalupe RFPG technical consultant work and schedule Discussion and possible action approving Chapter 1 of the Guadalupe RFP Approval of Chapter 1.
-March 30, 2022 Consideration of Executive Committee's recommendation and consider taking action to fill the Flood Districts interest category position Update on Guadalupe RFPG technical consultant work and schedule Approval to fill flood districts interest category position.
+Meeting Date Key Discussion Items Action Items July 27, 2022 Review and approval of Draft Flood Plan Approval of Draft Flood Plan June 29, 2022 Update on Guadalupe RFPG technical consultant work and schedule Discussion and possible action approving flood mitigation actions of Guadalupe RFP Discussion and possible action approving Chapters 2-5, 6b, and 7-9 Approval of Chapters 2-5, 6b, and 7-9 Approval of flood mitigation actions June 1, 2022 Update on Guadalupe RFPG technical consultant work and schedule Discussion and possible action approving flood mitigation actions of the Guadalupe RFP Approval of flood mitigation actions May 10, 2022 Update on Guadalupe RFPG technical consultant work and schedule Discussion and possible action approving Chapter 1 of the Guadalupe RFP Approval of Chapter 1 March 30, 2022 Consideration of Executive Committee's recommendation and consider taking action to fill the Flood Districts interest category position Update on Guadalupe RFPG technical consultant work and schedule Approval to fill flood districts interest category position

-Meeting Date Key Discussion Items Action Items February 9, 2022 Discussion and possible action regarding administrative expenses to be submitted to TWDB for reimbursement Consideration of nominations for Guadalupe RFPG Officers for 2022 (Chair, Vice Chair, Secretary and two members-at-large) Discussion of and solicitation to fill the vacant voting position in the Flood Districts interest category Discussion and possible action regarding Guadalupe RFPG Technical Consultants work and schedule Discussion and possible action approving the Technical Memorandum No. 2 to be submitted to TWDB by March 7, 2022 Election of RFPG Officers for 2022.
-Approval of Technical Memorandum No. 2.
-December 1, 2021 Discussion and authorization for the voting planning member travel associated with the TWDB Contract Amendment between TWDB and GBRA Update on Guadalupe RFPG technical consultant work and schedule Discussion and possible action approving the Technical Memorandum to be submitted to TWDB by January 7, 2022 Approval of Technical Memorandum No. 1.
-December 1, 2021 (Executive Committee Meeting) Consideration of RFPG travel costs associated with the grant Contract Amendment 1 No Action
+Meeting Date Key Discussion Items Action Items Discussion and possible action regarding administrative expenses to be submitted to TWDB for reimbursement Consideration of nominations for Guadalupe RFPG Officers for 2022 (Chair, Vice Chair, Secretary and two members-at-large) Discussion of and solicitation to fit the vacant voting position in the Flood Districts interest category Discussion and possible action regarding Guadalupe RFPG Technical Consultants work and schedule Discussion and possible action approving the Technical Memorandum No. 2 to be submitted to TWDB by March 7, 2022 Election of RFPG Officers for 2022 Approval of Technical Memorandum No. 2 December 1, 2021 Discussion and authorization for the voting planning member travel associated with the TWDB Contract Amendment between TWDB and GBRA Update on Guadalupe RFPG technical consultant work and schedule Discussion and possible action approving the Technical Memorandum to be submitted to TWDB by January 7, 2022 Approval of Technical Memorandum No. 1 December 1, 2021 (Executive Committee Meeting) Consideration of RFPG travel costs associated with the grant Contract Amendment 1 No Action

-Meeting Date Key Discussion Items Action Items November 3, 2021 Consideration of Request for Proposals and Grant Contract Amendment between TWDB and GBRA to incorporate additional funding provided by the legislature Update on Guadalupe RFPG technical consultant work and schedule No Action October 6, 2021 Consideration and authorization for GBRA to negotiate and execute a grant contract amendment with TWDB Consider Executive Committee's recommendation, discussion and consider taking action to fill the Water Utilities interest category position Update on Guadalupe RFPG technical consultant work and schedule Discussion and possible action determining flood mitigation and floodplain management goals Discussion and possible action approving the process for identifying potential FMEs and potentially feasible FMSs and FMPs Approval to authorize GBRA to negotiate and execute a grant contract amendment with TWDB and the associated contract amendment between GBRA and the technical consultant.
-October 5, 2021 (Executive Committee Meeting) Discussion of interview process and conduct interviews with nominees for voting vacant position Discussion, nomination, and consideration of individuals to fill the Water Utilities interest category position Approval for electing individuals to fill the Water Utilities interest categories position.
+Meeting Date Key Discussion Items Action Items November 3, 2021 Consideration of Request for Proposals and Grant Contract Amendment between TWDB and GBRA to incorporate additional funding provided by the legislature Update on Guadalupe RFPG technical consultant work and schedule • No Action October 6, 2021 Consideration and authorization for GBRA to negotiate and execute a grant contract amendment with TWDB Consider Executive Committee's recommendation, discussion and consider taking action to fill the Water Utilities interest category position Update on Guadalupe RFPG technical consultant work and schedule Discussion and possible action determining flood mitigation and floodplain management goals Discussion and possible action approving the process for identifying potential FMEs and potentially feasible FMSs and FMPs Approval to authorize GBRA to negotiate and execute a grant contract amendment with TWDB and the associated contract amendment between GBRA and the technical consultant October 5, 2021 (Executive Committee Meeting) Discussion of interview process and conduct interviews with nominees for voting vacant position Discussion, nomination, and consideration of individuals to fill the Water Utilities interest category position Approval for electing individuals to fill the Water Utilities interest categories position